surgiie/blade-cli/README.md

 ### Processing an entire directory of files

 You may also pass the path to a directory instead of a single file.
-This might be useful if you like to group template files in a directory and

-want to render them all with a single command:
+This might be useful if you like to group template files in a directory and want to render them all with a single command:

-`php blade render templates/ --save-dir="/path/to/dir/to/save/files/in" --some-data=foo`
+`blade render ./templates --save-dir="/home/bob/templates" --some-data=foo`

 **Note** This will prompt you for confirmation, you may skip confirmation by adding the `--force` flag.

 **Note** When rendering an entire directory the `--save-dir` option is **required** so that the cli exports all rendered files to a separate directory than the one being processed.
 The directory the files get saved in will mirror the directory structure of the directory being processed.
-In this example `/home/bob/templates/` will have a directory structure that matches `templates/`.
+In the above example `/home/bob/templates` will have a directory structure that matches `./templates`.

 ### Unit Testing

-If utilizing the `\Surgiie\BladeCLI\Blade` class directly in an app, the following methods maybe utilized to make unit testing easier:
+If utilizing the `\Surgiie\BladeCLI\Blade` class directly, the following methods maybe utilized to make unit testing easier:

 ```php